 - Men’s health is shaped by individual behaviour, therefore changing men’s behaviour is the key to improving men’s health

 - Men’s health behaviours are the result of “masculinity” and men being “macho”, therefore changing men’s “blokey” attitudes is the key

 - Men’s social roles (e.g. being a breadwinner, doing dangerous jobs) can put their health at risk, so we either need to change those roles or improve our response to the risk those roles present

 - The way society is structured creates disadvantage and poor health for women as a group and some priority groups that include men.
 We need to change the way society is structured or at least provide better support for those disadvantaged groups.

 - The way society treats men is unhealthy (“man bashing”) and disadvantages men.
 We need to change the way society treats men and address the disadvantages that men experience.

 - “The System” is not as effective at providing supporting services to men as it could be, therefore we need to change the way “The System” provides services to men, for example, by becoming more male-friendly.

 So how has the Government responded to these (at times) competing theories in its Draft Men's Health Strategy?
 On first reading, the authors of the Strategy appear to have got around the question of how “being a man” shapes men’s health by conceptualising men as health consumers and focusing on making health services more “male-centred”.

-This is a pragmatic and practical response but it doesn't align with the approach taken in Draft Women's Health Strategy which appears to embrace the theory that the main reason “being a woman” can have a negative impact on health, is gender inequality/inequity.
+This is a pragmatic and practical response but it doesn't align with the approach taken in the Draft Women's Health Strategy, which appears to embrace the theory that the main reason “being a woman” can have a negative impact on health, is gender inequality/inequity.
 This is reflected in the National Women’s Health Strategy as follows:

 - Gender Equity is the first of 5 key principles of the Women’s Health Strategy